sagemath/sagewiki_to_gh-2022-10-10/days94.md

  * Implementation of Parents and elements
  * The category framework
  * Cython
+ * Using external C/C++ libraries
- * Communication with external packages (libraries and pexpect)
+ * Communication with external packages using pexpect

 == Speakers (provisional) ==